bilgrami/urdu-translation/translate-helper/README.md

 # translate-helper
 Given a word list in CSV format, returns translations in Excel (xls) format.
-The tool can be used to translate from/to any language, the focus is especially on Indic languages (especially Urdu).
+The tool can be used to translate from/to any language, however our focus is on Indic languages (especially Urdu).

 ## Translation sources (Current)
 1. Google Translator